Since retiring, two and a half years ago, Gerry Keeler has been a volunteer driver at St Elizabeth Hospice.

-His driving is co-ordinated by volunteer Paul Seymour who allocates drivers to patients, working out the most sensible pick-up patterns, depending on locations.
+His driving is co-ordinated by a fellow volunteer who allocates drivers to patients, working out the most sensible pick-up patterns, depending on locations.

 Gerry, who lives in Ipswich, volunteers twice a week, in between pursuing his own interests of: metal-detecting, riding his motorbike and wood-turning.